nehalmuthu/Clickbait-Spoiling/README.md

 Our novel input is to handle multi-part clickbaits using summarization models.
 We have implemented the following summarization models:
 - BART
-- FewShot Promt Engineering with GPT
+- FewShot Prompt Engineering with GPT

 The finetuned models for Q&A and summarization can be found using the links mentioned below:
 - BERT: [model](https://drive.google.com/file/d/1BA4DpqpJtgJZPNkw5_w0__uPuyjZV5gQ/view?usp=share_link)